-Corvo (the smallest island of the archipelago, located on the lithospheric North-American Plate) has emerged about 710 thousand years ago, consist in a stratovolcano or composite volcano, this is, formed by pyroclastic levels alternating with lava levels.
+Located on the North American lithospheric plate, Corvo Island emerged about 700 thousand years ago and consist of a stratovolcano or composite volcano, this is, a volcano formed by pyroclastic levels alternating with lava levels.

 The volcanic landscape of Corvo has a set of very peculiar forms and characteristics that are related mainly to the types of volcanic eruptions to which it was subjected.
-Highlighting the collapse caldera with 2,3x1,9 kilometres in diameter and maximum depth of 305 metres, the Caldeirão.
+Highlighting the collapse caldera with 2.3x1.9 kilometres in diameter and a maximum depth of 305 metres, the Caldeirão.

 In the south of the island is the village, installed on a “fajã” generated by basaltic lava flows originated from secondary volcanoes of Corvo´s stratovolcano, such as the Morro da Fonte.

 The island is surrounded by steep sea-cliffs, the higher of the Azores that reach 718 metres altitude on the west coast, and are home to bays formed by coastal lava cords and some islets.